Njihiawairimu/Detailed-Linux-Guide/README.md

 ```

 - `locate`
-Finds files and directories by name using a pre-built index.
+Finds files and directories by name using a pre-built index (database of all file paths on your system).
-Searches through the database (It searches recursively through directories)
 ```bash
 locate *.py
 ```

 - `whereis`
-Displays the location of the binary, source, and manual files for a given command.
+Displays the location of the binary, source and manual files for a given command.
 It helps locate where software is installed.

 ## ❓ Help Commands

-These commands assist users in learning about other commands, their options, and usage.
+These commands assist users in learning about other commands, their options and usage.

 - `man`
 Displays the manual (man page) for a command.